Fields in Trust

 A missed opportunity to make planning work for health and wellbeing

-Posted in Comment & Policy on 8th September 2023
+Posted in Comment & policy on 8th September 2023

 In his latest blog, our Policy and Communications Officer, Maxwell Patterson, reflects on the recent amendments made to the Levelling Up and Regeneration Bill in the House of Lords.